 What is a “Spark Bird”?

 First, a “Spark Bird” is defined as the bird that helped spark your interest in birding.
-It helped open your eyes to the amazing beauty, mystery and excitement of birds and nature.
-It’s a pivotal moment where your world is changed and there’s no way you are going back!
+It helped open your eyes to the incredible beauty, mystery and excitement of birds and nature.
+It’s a pivotal moment where your world is changed, and there’s no way you are going back!

 The stories range from the young to old, from oceans to mountains and from big cities to your bird feeder.

-Asking this question normally gets the same response and it’s fun to watch.
+Asking this question typically gets the same response, and it’s fun to watch.

 My “Spark Bird”

 Circa 2006, I was a senior in college, majoring in Biology.
-While browsing the internet, I came upon FrogWatch USA, which is basically the frog equivalent to eBird.
-From February through August, me and a friend would visit a local wetland periodically to record the frog sounds we heard.
+While browsing the internet, I came upon FrogWatch USA, which is the frog equivalent to eBird.
+From February through August, a friend and I would visit a local wetland periodically to record the frog sounds we heard.

-To participate, it was required to learn the local frog’s sounds and mating calls.
-We received a CD recording of Ohio’s frogs (which only has about 10 different species) and got busy learning the intricacies and details of each different frog sound.
+If you wanted to participate, it was required to learn the local frog’s sounds and mating calls.
+We received a CD recording of Ohio’s frogs (which only has about ten different species) and got busy learning the intricacies and details of each separate frog sound.

-We had so much fun going out at night and hearing all the different frogs, from Spring Peepers in early spring when the snow was still on the ground to the deep croak of the American Bullfrog in the middle of the humid summers, I found it incredibly rewarding and interesting to hear and identify our local frog species.
+We had so much fun going out at night and learning all the different frogs!
+There were Spring Peepers in early spring when snow was still on the ground.
+In the middle of summer, we heard the deep croak of the American Bullfrog.
+I found it incredibly rewarding and exciting to learn and identify our local frog species.

 But as you can imagine, living in Ohio is not exactly a hot spot for frogs and toads with the number of species barely reaching double digits!
-It was pretty easy to master these 10 sounds and then find and hear them in the field.
-And frogs don’t move around like birds, so there is a 0% chance of ever finding a rare frog in Ohio, unless you visit the zoo or pet store.
+It was pretty easy to master these ten sounds and then find and hear them in the field.
+And frogs don’t move around like birds, so there is a 0% chance of ever seeing a rare frog in Ohio unless you visit the zoo or pet store.

-Toward the end of the my Spring Semester (2006) at school, I was browsing through the University bookstore.
-They always had a great selection of new books to explore and I was looking for some books to read over summer vacation.
+Toward the end of my Spring Semester (2006) at school, I was browsing through the University bookstore.
+They always had a great selection of new books to explore, and I was looking for some books to read over summer vacation.